Haneda Airport: Occupation era (1945–1952)

-International era (1952–1978)
+First international era (1952–1978)

 Japan's flag carrier Japan Airlines began its first domestic operations from Haneda in 1951.
-For a few postwar years Tokyo International Airport did not have a passenger terminal building.
+For a few postwar years, Tokyo International Airport did not have a passenger terminal building.
 The Japan Airport Terminal Co., Ltd. was founded in 1953 to develop the first passenger terminal, which opened in 1955.
 An extension for international flights opened in 1963.
 European carriers began service to Haneda in the 1950s.
 Air France arrived at Haneda for the first time in November 1952.
 BOAC de Havilland Comet flights to London via the southern route began in 1953, and SAS DC-7 flights to Copenhagen via Anchorage began in 1957.
 JAL and Aeroflot began cooperative service from Haneda to Moscow in 1967.
 Pan Am and Northwest Orient used Haneda as a hub.
 The August 1957 Official Airline Guide shows 86 domestic and 8 international departures each week on Japan Air Lines.
 Other international departures per week: seven Civil Air Transport, three Thai DC4s, 2 Hong Kong Airways Viscounts (and maybe three DC-6Bs), two Air India and one QANTAS.
 Northwest had 16 departures a week, Pan Am had 12 and Canadian Pacific had four; Air France three, KLM three, SAS five, Swissair two and BOAC three.
 As of 1966, the airport had three runways: 15L/33R (10335 × 200 ft), 15R/33L (9850 × 180 ft) and 4/22 (5150 × 150 ft).

 The Tokyo Monorail opened between Haneda and central Tokyo in 1964, in time for the Tokyo Olympics.
-During 1964 Japan lifted travel restrictions on its citizens, causing passenger traffic at the airport to swell.
-The introduction of jet aircraft in the 1960s followed by the Boeing 747 in 1970 also required various facility improvements at Haneda, including repurposing the original runway 15R/33L as an airport apron.
+During 1964, Japan lifted travel restrictions on its citizens, causing passenger traffic at the airport to swell.
+The introduction of jet aircraft in the 1960s followed by the Boeing 747 in 1970 also required various facility improvements at Haneda, including extending Runway 4/22 over the water and repurposing part of Runway 15R/33L as an airport apron.
+A new international arrivals facility opened in June 1970.

 Around 1961, the government began considering further expansion of Haneda with a third runway and additional apron space, but forecast that the expansion would only meet capacity requirements for about ten years following completion.
 In 1966, the government decided to build a new airport for international flights.
 In 1978, Narita Airport opened, taking over almost all international service in the Greater Tokyo Area, and Haneda became a domestic airport.